Do you worry if your daughter is doing all the right things?

-- She’s doing well in her school which is ranked well.
+- She is doing well in school

 Enter: Moms & Daughters Inc.

-- Thinking outside of the box
+- Be comfortable taking strategic risks and thinking outside of the box

 Why did you start Moms and Daughters Inc?